Part 1: The Basics

 - Don’t Buy Upgrades that Don’t Help The Plan

-– Repelling enemies from your lines using “First Rank Fire, Second Rank Fire!”, where another Lasgun would be better.
+– Repelling enemies from your lines using “First Rank Fire, Second Rank Fire!”, where the Pistol changes nothing

 - Don’t Take Bad Units